 Worongary State School caters for families characterised by a broad range of socio-economic backgrounds.
 Our indigenous population while small, accounting for only 4% of the overall student population has a strong cultural identity and is very supportive of the school's Indigenous programs.
-Our school's ICSIA rating which reflects the school's socio-economic status is 999 which is 1 point below the average.
-We have 27% of our families in the lowest quartile compared to 25% nationally and 12% in the top quartile.
+Our school's ICSIA rating which reflects the school's socio-economic status is 1006 which is 6 points above the average.
+We have 24% of our families in the lowest quartile compared to 25% nationally and 13% in the top quartile.

 Currently there are 3% of our students with a recognised disability and they are supported through our school's special education program.
 Our school offers an inclusive support program in which support is delivered in the classroom with students accessing the curriculum with their class peers.
-With an increase in enrolments we have seen a small increase in the number of students who have English as an Alternative Language/Dialect and these students are supported through our school's EAL/D program.
+With an increase in enrolments we have seen a small increase in the number of students who have English as an Alternative Language/Dialect, now reaching 9% of student enrolment, and these students are supported through our school's EAL/D program.

 Most of our students live locally in an urban setting and we have a generally stable school population with enrolment continuity at of over 90%.
-We have a higher number of male students enrolled at the school with 433 male students and 403 female students making up the schools population.
-We are experiencing positive enrolment growth in our junior school with our prep numbers continuing to rise.
-This will have significant implications for school management particularly when the Year 7 cohort transitions to high school in 2015
+We have a higher number of male students enrolled at the school with 433 male students and 401 female students making up the schools population.
+We are experiencing positive enrolment growth in our junior school.

-Average Class sizes
+Average class sizes